Koreans: Culture

 North Korea and South Korea share a common heritage, but the political division since 1945 has resulted in some divergence of their modern cultures.

 Language

-The language of the Korean people is the Korean language, which uses Hangul as its main writing system.
-Daily usage of Hanja has been phased out in Korean peninsula other than usage by selected South Korean media companies (mostly conservative) when referring to key politicians (e.g. current and former Presidents, leaders of major political parties) or handful of countries (e.g. China, Japan, US, UK) as an abbreviation.
+The language of the Korean people is the Korean language, which uses Hangul, invented by Sejong the Great, as its main writing system.
+Daily usage of Hanja has been phased out in Korean peninsula other than usage by some South Korean newspapers and media companies when referring to key politicians (e.g. current and former Presidents, leaders of major political parties) or handful of countries (e.g. China, Japan, Canada, United States, United Kingdom) as an abbreviation.
 Otherwise, Hanja is exclusively used for academic, historical and religious purposes.
 Roman alphabet is the de facto secondary writing system in South Korea especially for loan words and is widely used in day-to-day and official communication.
 There are more than 78 million speakers of the Korean language worldwide.
-The difference in speech between North and South Korea stem from already pre-existing dialects instead of a supposed post-war divergence.